This post includes affiliate links.

 Once, they were dried, which took about a day, I made the big loops into hanks.
 And oh my goodness, I realized I created some masterpieces of art.
 I just can’t believe that the cotton yarn I had so much trouble with dyeing, turned out so beautiful using liquid Rit dye.

 Below, you can see the results of the big loop yarn that was dyed in the big roasting pan.
-The different dye is clearly visible and make this whole skein in such pretty shades of purple.
+The different dye is clearly visible and made this whole skein in such pretty shades of purple.

 On the other hand, the yarn hanks below are the results of the skeined yarn being dyed.
-It looks so different, but yet it is so beautiful.
+It looks so different, yet it is so beautiful.
 I actually can’t decide which type is my favorite.

 I am curious which type is your favorite and which type of dyeing you will try.

 Now that you made the bare worsted weighted yarn into gorgeous-looking yarn hanks you can use them to crochet.
 Check out my free crochet pattern collection where you will surely find one perfect for your hand-dyed yarn.